Answers to Your College Application Process Questions

 If you have more questions about our online OTA program, Sharon suggests you talk directly with an advisor.

 “You should call and speak to an admissions advisor before you start the process.
 The admissions process can be overwhelming.
 Our role is to help support you throughout the entire admissions process.”
-There are no stupid questions when it comes to pursing your dream of becoming an OTA.
+There are no stupid questions when it comes to pursuing your dream of becoming an OTA.
 Our admissions team is here to answer them all and to support you 100%.

 If you have a desire to work in the diverse and growing field of occupational therapy, contact our admissions team today.